 Read the welcome message from the researcher.

 Grab a headset

-It's required to use wired or wireless headphones with a built-in microphone.
+It's not required, but recommended to use wired or wireless headphones with a built-in microphone.
 They reduce background noise and cut out echo.

 Tell us who you are

 Fill in your name and email address.
 We don't do anything with this information.
 It goes to the Researcher once the session is completed.

 If the Researcher doesn't require you to share your real information, just get creative and make something up!
 It's ok as long as your email address follows the format firstname.lastname@example.org.